 Undergraduates Dig into Digital Archaeology

-Written by Kit Moss from excerpts by Julia Gearhart and Jamie Saxon
+Written by Christopher Moss *88 from excerpts by Julia Gearhart and Jamie Saxon

 With the COVID-19 pandemic cancelling excavations planned for 2020, virtual archaeological research continued on campus this summer.
 Two certificate in archaeology candidates, Noelia Carbajal ’22 (classical and ancient studies) and Isabella Impalli ’22 (civil engineering), dug into the digitized archives of Howard Crosby Butler, a 1892 alumnus who joined Princeton’s faculty in 1895 and led a series of groundbreaking expeditions to study the ancient monuments of Syria.
 While the publications of Butler’s expeditions are still landmarks in the field, the expedition’s unpublished notebooks contain fascinating and informative day-to-day accounts of the expeditions, as well as detailed hand-drawn plans with additional measurements and other documentation.